NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.30)
+(Version 2.30.1)

-• Added presets for exporting Mp4 and Mov for Twitter.
-• Improved performance in previewing animations (thanks to @mabakay).
+•

 ### Fixed:

-♦ #873 - The multi-frame selection was getting lost after removing all previous/next frames (thanks to @pawlos).
-♦ #883 - Cancelling the media insertion by pressing the cancel button was causing a crash (thanks to @pawlos).
-♦ #885 - The button to open the file after encoding was not appearing.
-♦ #887 - The Caption was not being rendered correctly.
+♦ #891 - The focus was not being set to the file name text box when opening the export panel.
+♦

 ### Known Bugs: